openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Scope

-As a Self-Issued OP may be running locally as a native application, a browser application, or a Progressive Web Application, it may not be able to provide a network-addressable endpoint for direct communication to the RP.
-This specification leverages the implicit flow of OpenID Connect defined in Section 3.2 of [@!OpenID.Core] to communicate with such locally-running OPs.

 ## In Scope

-This specification extends the OpenID Connect implicit flow in the following ways:
+This specification extends the OpenID Connect Core in the following ways:

 * **Invocation of a Self-Issued OP**: mechanisms for how the RP invokes/opens a Self-Issued OP.